kubeflow/website/content/en/docs/started/workstation/getting-started-multipass.md

 ### On Multipass or a virtual machine
 When running Microk8s on Multipass or a virtual machine, create a SOCKS proxy to access the Kubeflow dashboard, as follows:

-* Logout from the current session
+* Logout from the current session using the `exit` command.
 * Re-establish connection to the machine using `SSH`, enabling SOCKS proxy with the `-D9999` parameter.
 Examples:

 ```